Cost of Care in 2022

 Top questions about the cost of live-in care

-How much do live-in carers get paid per day?
+How much do live-in carers in the UK get paid per day?

-How much does a live in carer cost?
+How much does 24 hours live-in care cost?

 Can I get help funding care?